LazarBojanic/Foodge/README.md

-# Foodge

-An app for tracking personal meals.
+An Android app for tracking personal meals.

 ![](FoodgeImage1.png)